ObsidianTwilight/Capstone_project/README.md

 3. Now you're in ADK
 4. Now you can run the code, click on run button on the top-right corner.
 5. After running code, type `adk web`
-6. Click on the link by hoering over the link or press Ctrl + click.
+6. Click on the link by hovring over the link or press Ctrl + click.